Chapter Introduction

 And in His temple everyone says, “Glory!”
 (Psalm 29:3-9)

-John heard what the 7 thunders said and began to write.
-A voice came from heaven and stopped him.
+John heard what the seven thunders said and began to write it down A voice came from heaven and stopped him.
 He was to seal up those things and not write them down.
-It was for John to hear but not to write down. it is for us to know there was an uttering of 7 thunders, but we aren't to know what they area.
+It was for John to hear but not to write down.
+It is for us to know there was an uttering of seven thunders, but we aren’t to know what they area.
+Some things will remain a mystery till the end.

 Then a voice came from heaven, saying, “I have both glorified it and will glorify it again.”
 29 Therefore the people who stood by and heard it said that it had thundered.
 Others said, “An angel has spoken to Him.”
 (John 12;28:29)

-Thunder rips through the heavens and makes itself known.
+Thunder ripped through the heavens in John’s vision and makes itself known.
 Where did it come from, what did it say?
-Such is the utterance of the seven thunders.
-There is a day coming when the utterance of the 7 thunders will be heard.
+There is a day coming when the utterance of the thunders will be heard.
 Will they be understood by a rebellious world?
 While I don't think anyone will be able to ignore it, it appears the message will be mostly disregarded by a hardhearted world.

 This utterance of the thunders will be important in its time, but within the vision, the message of the little book is front and center.
 The seven thunders remain a mystery.